cl4r3/Torts-NPC-Mod/Assets/Events/0Hearts.md

-# Alternate Version: Yuuma, Shiro, and Philip / Same conditions as above, maybe not winter?
+# Alternate Version: Yuuma, Shiro, and Philip

+**Conditions:** same as above, maybe not winter:

 *Yuuma is playing with Torts outside his house.
 Shiro and Philip are watching.*